rust-lang/blog.rust-lang.org/posts/2022-06-22-sparse-registry-testing.md

 team: The Cargo Team <https://www.rust-lang.org/governance/teams/dev-tools#cargo>
 ---

+> Note: Sparse registry support has been stabilized for the 1.68 release.
+> See [Help test Cargo's new index protocol](../../../inside-rust/2023/01/30/cargo-sparse-protocol.html) for updated information.

 The Cargo nightly [`sparse-registry`][sparse-registry] feature is ready for testing.
 The feature causes Cargo to access the crates.io index over HTTP, rather than git.
 It can provide a significant performance improvement, especially if the local copy of